+Southwest Region

-Southwest Washington Clark, Cowlitz, Klickitat, Pacific (South), Skamania and Wahkiakum Counties
+Clark, Cowlitz, Klickitat, Pacific (South), Skamania, and Wahkiakum Counties

 VISION & EQUITY STATEMENT

 Our dream is that all children have a chance for a great start in life.
 We believe that they deserve access to high-quality basics of health, education, nurturing, and love.
 In fall 2019, one-third of the children in our region started their first day of kindergarten unprepared.
 We can do better!
 It is true that children and families living in poverty, or children learning English as a second language, may need a little extra support, but we are not talking about "those" children or "other" children.
 We are talking about "our" children.

 Statement on Equity

 Washington Communities for Children and Washington STEM recognize and respect social, linguistic, cultural, and ethnic diversity, and the unique needs of families and communities.
 We acknowledge opportunity gaps, based on race, ethnicity, gender, income, ability, culture, and geography, exist for children and families.
 We are actively engaged in systems-level change and approach these objectives with cultural humility, passion, and a commitment to persist in achieving equity.

 Research and data play critical roles in identifying and elevating the needs of children and families in Washington state.
 However, existing research methods, and resulting data, are not immune to institutionalized and systemic racism, so we must analyze them with racial justice at the forefront.
-The current report attempts to decolonize the data in two ways.
-First, it uses the measures we have, though sometimes flawed, to illuminate systemic issuespolicies, programs, and funding-that impact young children and families and that disparately affect racial groups.
-Second, it engages community to illustrate local, lived experiences in relation to these systemic issues.
+This report attempts to center community experiences and access to systems supports through the thoughtful selection and presentation of data that focuses on systems rather than individual outcomes.
+It uses the measures we have, though sometimes flawed, to illuminate systemic issues-policies, programs, and funding-that impact young children and families and that disparately affect racial groups.
+It also engages community to illustrate local, lived experiences in relation to these systemic issues.
 The data available to us as of the writing of this report is limited in depth and scope.
 We hope, in future reports, to include information on issues such as father engagement and the ability to disaggregate all system input data by race/ethnicity.
-We call on you to support efforts to further decolonize data, to listen to and learn from families, providers, and communities about their needs and strengths, and to ensure that we collect and analyze data with communities and co-design the necessary solutions.
+We call on you to support efforts to listen to and learn from families, providers, and communities about their needs and strengths, and to ensure that we collect and analyze data with communities and co-design the necessary solutions.

 Numbers included in this report are approximations used to provide regional estimates.

 February 2021

 TABLE OF CONTENTS

 Overall State of Young Children PAGE 3

 The Economic Benefits of Investing in Early Childhood Care and Education PAGE 4

 Early Learning Workforce PAGE 6

 Help Me Grow: Connecting Families to Resources PAGE 11

 Next Steps PAGE 12

-47,000 CHILDREN UNDER SIX IN THE REGION
+44,500 CHILDREN UNDER SIX IN THE REGION

-18,000 (37%) of children under six are living in poverty We define children in poverty as those in households at 200% of the federal poverty line, which is \$52,400 a year.
+17,700 (40%) of children under six are living in poverty We define children in poverty as those in households at 200% of the federal poverty line, which is \$52,400 a year.